• Skip to primary navigation

 These cookies can be iced but I find the chocolate chips add visual appeal as well as an extra touch of sweetness and therefore make the icing unnecessary.

-Store cookies in an airtight container at room temperature.
-You can also make these sugar cookies ahead of time and freeze them for up to three months in an airtight container.
+Store cookies in an airtight container at room temperature for up to a week.
+You can also make these sugar cookies ahead of time, place them in an airtight container with wax paper between the cookie layers and freeze them for up to three months.

 If you like using quinoa flour in your baked goods you may want to take a peek at these Quinoa Chocolate Chip Cookies and these Banana Chocolate Chip Muffins.